Last updated: July 24, 2020

 - The directive also prevents residential foreclosures because of nonpayment

-Governor Sisolak announced a statewide eviction moratorium, which will last for the duration of the state of emergency.
+Governor Sisolak announced a statewide eviction moratorium, which will phase out between July 31st and August 31st, 2020.

 Governor Murphy issued an executive order on March 19 declaring a moratorium on evictions and foreclosures.